 “For sin shall not be your master, because you are not under law, but under grace.”

 The Law of Moses has been nailed to the cross [Colossians 2:13-14].

 “When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
 He forgave us all our sins, having canceled the written code, with its regulations, that was against us and that stood opposed to us; He took it away, nailing it to the cross.”

 Christians live under a higher law – the command to love one another [John 13:34-35, Romans 13:10, James 2:8].
 When Jesus says: "If you love Me, keep My commandments [John 14:15], He is not talking about the commandments in the Law of Moses.
 These were injunctions on the people of Israel – never on gentiles.

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all men will know that you are My disciples, if you love one another.”

 Love does no harm to its neighbor.
 Therefore love is the fulfillment of the law.

 If you really keep the royal law found in Scripture, “Love your neighbor as yourself,” you are doing right.

-This is a command that we must recognise as being impossible to obey in our own strength.
+The over-arching command to love one another is one that we must recognise as being impossible to obey in our own strength.
 However, the Christian life is one in which we are being changed little by little into the image of Jesus Christ.
 It is a journey.
 The power of God is available to enable us.
 We must co-operate with the Holy Spirit in the process.